 Dexter: Gules, a cross throughout Argent between four bells of the last; overall, at the center point, a crescent checky Sable and Or.

 Sinister: Argent, a fess of crosses “De Colores,” between in chief per saltair a quill Proper upon a broadsword Tenné, and in base three barlets wavy Azure.

-The episcopal heraldic achievement or bishop's coat of arms is composed of a shield with its charges (symbols), a motto scroll and the external ornamentation.
-The shield, which is the central and most important feature of any heraldic device, is described (blazoned) in 12th century terms, that are archaic to our modern language, and this description is presented as if given by the bearer with the shield being worn on the arm.
-Thus, where it applies the terms dexter and sinister are reversed as the device is viewed from the front.
+The episcopal heraldic achievement (a full display or depiction) or bishop's coat of arms is composed of a shield with its charges (symbols), a motto scroll and the external ornamentation.
+The shield, which is the central and most important feature of any heraldic device, is described (blazoned) in 12th century terms that are archaic to our modern language.
+This description is presented as if given by the bearer with the shield being worn on the arm.
+Thus, where it applies the terms dexter (right) and sinister (left) are reversed as the device is viewed from the front.

-These arms are composed of a red field on which are placed a silver (white) cross between four silver (white) bells.
+The arms of the Diocese of Alexandria are composed of a red field on which are placed a silver (white) cross between four silver (white) bells.
 The red background is used to signify the Red River that runs through the See City.
 The cross, of The Faith, divides the four bells that are taken from the arms of the Patriarchal See of Alexandria, in Egypt, for which the See City is named.
-Overall, at the center of the design is a black and gold (yellow) checky crescent, which is taken from the arms of the Spanish family “Xavier,” and this symbol is used throughout ecclesiastical heraldry as the classic charge for Saint Francis Xavier, titular of the cathedral-church in Alexandria.
+Overall, at the center of the design is a black and gold (yellow) checky (checkered) crescent, which is taken from the arms of the Spanish family “Xavier,” and this symbol is used throughout ecclesiastical heraldry as the classic charge for Saint Francis Xavier, titular of the cathedral-church in Alexandria.